The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 However, the biggest elephant in the room is their price.
 It’s over $2500 without the discount.
 Compared to the other wheels on this list, they are by far the most expensive.
 On the other hand, compared to wheels from Western brands or Lightweight, they’re not that expensive.
 As always, it depends on your point of view.

-During testing, I also discovered a big manufacturing defect that spoiled my first impression.
-The rear hub was poorly made, contributing to the inability to align the disc brake.
+During testing, I also discovered a major manufacturing defect that spoiled my first impression.
+The rear hub was poorly made, contributing to its off-axis position.
 Luckily, Lún addressed everything quickly.
 Read more in my review of the MEGA wheels.
+Another disadvantage is its relatively narrow rim depth considering today’s standards.

 So, if you’re looking for a stiff race wheelset and money is not an issue for you, the MEGA is worth your consideration.